nhonaitran/rfcs/flightaware/FT6303-adhoc-departure-arrival-improvement.md

 maintainance the rules.
 This ensures consistent evaluation of the airground status for a position throughout the hyperfeed codebase.

+This fix would eliminate the bug seen in `tita-descriminator` where different thresholds (a configurable value vs a literal value) being used for airground determination for held vs. non-held positions where the thresholds should have been the same, as reported in [FT-5752](https://flightaware.atlassian.net/browse/FT-5752)

 ## Phase 2:

 #### Process surface movement positions in addition to flight events